Muazgoat/Inheritance/readme.md

 ## Usage

-1. Compile the Java files.
-2. Run the `Inheritance1` class.
+1. Run the `Inheritance1` class.
-3. The program will create a `SpecificCar` object, invoke its methods, and display the make and model of the car.
+2. The program will create a `SpecificCar` object, invoke its methods, and display the make and model of the car.

 ## Resources